df <- as.data.frame(o_nca)

 ---

-The CDISC PP domain stores one parameter value per row, with the parameter code in `PPTESTCD`, the numeric result in `PPORRES`, and the standardized result in `PPSTRES` (character) when a units table is provided.
+The CDISC PP domain stores one parameter value per row, with the parameter code in `PPTESTCD` and the original result in `PPORRES`.
+When a units table is provided, PKNCA additionally fills its own standardized-result column, `PPSTRES`; the corresponding CDISC SDTM variables are `PPSTRESC` (character) and `PPSTRESN` (numeric).
 PKNCA's `as.data.frame()` output follows exactly this long-format convention.

 ```{r result-columns}